 After you have helped someone begin growing in their life with God, you can continue helping them to become a mature spiritual leader.
 This is God's desire for each one of his children.
-We see this in Jesus' instructions to his first followers when he said, "Teach all future disciples to do all that I have taught you to do" (paraphrased from Matthew 28:20).
-Paul later wrote in Ephesians 4:12-13 that the purpose of the church is to "prepare God's people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness in Christ."
+We see this in Jesus' instructions to his first followers when he said to teach all future disciples to do all that he had taught them to do (Matthew 28:20).
+Paul later wrote in Ephesians 4:12-13 that the purpose of the church is to "equip his [God's] people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness in Christ."
 Paul specifically told Timothy to entrust his teaching to reliable men who will also be able to teach others (2 Timothy 2:2).